+All children and young people will have their own unique learning journey.
 Most children and young people in Hertfordshire can be supported in mainstream education.
 This includes children with and without an Education, Health and Care Plan (EHCP).

-How are schools and SENDCos supported?
+How are schools and SENCos supported?

 Ask SALI Advice Line